lookininward/lookininward.github.com/_posts/2017-02-14-jekyll-blog.md

 layout: post
 category : about
 tagline: "Starting out"
-description: I was first exposed to Jekyll about 6 months ago when I started a co-op term with the Centre for Global eHealth Innovation. tags : [intro, jekyll]
+description: I was first exposed to Jekyll about 6 months ago when I started a co-op term with the Centre for Global eHealth Innovation tags : [intro, jekyll, eHealth]
 ---
 {% include JB/setup %}